liuchengxu/vim-better-default/README.md

 There are some general settings for convenience in almost everyone's `.vimrc` file.
 Let's shorten your `.vimrc` and make the default vim better.

+If you want a lightweight vim configuration without installing the plugin, I also maintain the content of vim-better-default on [gist](https://gist.github.com/liuchengxu/584e2fb96f3c896f836813e2f6f15caa), you can directly download it as a basic but still nice vim config.

 ## Features